Aboushady/Export-Power-BI-to-Power-point/README.md

 """
 Part 0:
-    Refer to this guid for info regarding the connection to Power BI's data base. https://dataveld.com/2020/07/20/python-as-an-external-tool-for-power-bi-desktop-part-1/
+    Refer to this guide for info regarding the connection to Power BI's data model. https://dataveld.com/2020/07/20/python-as-an-external-tool-for-power-bi-desktop-part-1/
 """